xmen4xp/graph-framework-for-microservices/docs/getting_started/Setup.md

 }
 ```

-### Restart the docker deamon for the chanages to take effect
+### Restart the docker daemon for the changes to take effect
 ```
 > sudo systemctl restart docker.service
 ```